Does age play any role in business success?

-More people than ever before are setting up a business past the age of 50 – in fact over-50s make up 42% of the number of self-employed people working in the UK.
-Not only that but they’re good at it.
+More people than ever past the age of 50 are setting up businesses.
+In fact over 50s make up 42% of the number of self-employed people working in the UK.
+So not only are they doing it, they’re doing it well.

 - How tough do you have to be to run your own business?

 - Where can I get money to start my business?